AWESOME-tober-fest 2009: Dean Koontz’s Frankenstein book review

 Koontz Frankenstein 1

-Anyway, this book was first published in 2005 and is book 1 of a (so far) 3 book series.
+This book was first published in 2005 and is book 1 of a (so far) 5 book series.
 I actually got books 1 and 2 for Christmas from my brother back in 2006 but never got around to reading them.
 Koontz is a very popular horror/thriller writer.
 He wrote the popular Odd Thomas series and many years ago I read two other books by Koontz, Watchers and Hideaway.
 They were both well-paced thrillers, but nothing to get super excited over (I’ve not read another of his books since).
 This Koontz Frankenstein series is fairly popular so I thought it would be a good time to give it a shot.
 And the verdict is…AWESOME.

 This is a suspense filled, tightly paced thriller.
 I loved every page of it.
 There are numerous subplots going on and despite being nearly 500 pages, it’s a fast read.
 I originally thought Koontz was completely re-writing the Frankenstein story, but this book is actually a sequel, taking place 200 years after the events in Shelley’s novel.
 Two New Orleans detectives are on the trail of a serial killer known as The Surgeon who is stealing victim’s body parts.
 The killer keeps eluding the police and the city is held in fear of this madman.
 The original Frankenstein monster is summoned by an old acquaintance from his hiding place within a secluded monastery to come to New Orleans and determine if his creator is back performing experiments.
 It’s an intriguing premise written with speed and lots of action.
 Also, this book is obviously a series, so you get some closure in this book, but it’s left wide open for the sequels.
 I don’t want to give much more away, but I highly recommend this book and I look forward to reading Book 2: City of Night.